 If you want to weather change, you need to take the time to take care of you.
 So, what are you waiting for?
 Get out there and do the things that keep you healthy and happy!

 When we escape, we do things that cause us to steer clear of confronting whatever brings us discomfort.
-This can manifest in a multitude of ways, including addiction and avoidance.
+Our avoidance manifests in a multitude of unhealthy ways, including addiction and poor relationships.

-Truthfully, the best way to cope with any of life’s challenges is to face them head on.
-We must face change to process and accept it.
+Truthfully, the best way to cope with life’s challenges is to face them head-on.
+We must confront change to process and accept it.
 Change isn’t something we can fight, so we must embrace it and adapt to living with it.

-If life has really thrown a wrench at you and you find yourself unable to heal or move on, you may need to seek some support.
-On a personal level, spend time with friends and family.
-Find someone who you trust that you can talk to.
+If life has thrown a wrench at you and you find yourself unable to heal or move on, you may need to lean on others for support.
+Take the time to seek out someone who you trust to talk to.